-The accompanying financial statements include the accounts of Omega Therapeutics, Inc. and its wholly owned subsidiary, Omega Therapeutics Security Corporation, which is a Massachusetts subsidiary.
+The accompanying condensed consolidated unaudited financial statements include the accounts of Omega Therapeutics, Inc. and its wholly owned subsidiary, Omega Therapeutics Security Corporation, which is a Massachusetts subsidiary.
 All intercompany transactions and balances have been eliminated in consolidation.

 Unaudited Interim Financial Information